The Story of Civilization: X. Rousseau and Revolution (1967)

 This volume centers on Jean-Jacques Rousseau and his times.
 It received the Pulitzer Prize for General Nonfiction in 1968.

+The Durants originally expected Rousseau and Revolution to be the final volume of the series.

 Full title: The Story of Civilization ~ 10 ~ Rousseau and Revolution ~ A History of Civilization in France, England, and Germany from 1756, and in the Remainder of Europe from 1715 to 1789.

 XI.
 The Age of Napoleon (1975)

 This volume centers on Napoleon I of France and his times.

+After having previously concluded the series, the Durants decided to create a new volume after finding their initial retirement unfulfilling.

 Full title: The Story of Civilization ~ 11 ~ The Age of Napoleon ~ A History of European Civilization from 1789 to 1815.

 Development history

 Editors on the series included M. Lincoln ("Max") Schuster and Michael Korda.

 Reception

-One volume, Rousseau and Revolution, won the Pulitzer Prize for General Nonfiction in 1968.
+The tenth volume, Rousseau and Revolution, won the Pulitzer Prize for General Nonfiction in 1968.

 All eleven volumes were Book-of-the-Month Club selections and best-sellers with total sales of more than two million copies in nine languages.